This post contains affiliate links. Read my disclosure policy here.

-This Vegan Mozzarella Cheese is soft, fresh, creamy and delicious!
-It’s the perfect substitute to its dairy counterpart.
+This Vegan Mozzarella Cheese is soft, fresh, creamy, and delicious!
+It's the perfect substitute for its dairy counterpart.

-You guys….
-I have the best damn Vegan Mozzarella Cheese recipe to share today, and I’m really excited about it.
-We all know how hard it is to find a tasty dairy cheese alternative, and I think you’re going to like this one.
+Guys!
+I have the best darn Vegan Mozzarella Cheese recipe to share today, and I'm really excited about it.
+We all know how hard it is to find a tasty dairy cheese alternative, and I think you're going to like this one.

 "But, I can't live without cheese"

-Many people say they could never go vegan, because they can’t live without cheese.
+Many people say they could never go vegan because they can't live without cheese.
 I was a complete cheese addict, so I understand.
-I felt like I was going through withdrawals, and there weren’t many options out there.
-Back when I went vegan, Daiya Cheese wasn’t in existence, and most store-bought cheese substitutes were chalky and flavorless.
-Many also contained casein, so they weren’t even truly vegan.
-But since then, the options have expanded significantly and the taste keeps getting better with much improved texture.
-I’ve found many store-bought cheese varieties that I like, including: Chao, Follow Your Heart, Treeline and Miyoko’s.
+I felt like I was going through withdrawals, and there weren't many options out there.

 Like I was saying, I grew up with cheese on almost everything, and it was really comforting to me.
-These days, I’m not missing out on comfort food at all, and I’m much healthier to boot.
-I still get to enjoy cheesy favorites, like Vegan Mac n Cheese, Pizza, Vegan Nacho Cheese, and this Jalapeño Popper Dip.
-I’m totally living without dairy, and it feels wonderful!
+These days, I'm not missing out on comfort food at all, and I'm totally living without dairy, and it feels wonderful!

 - Raw cashews

 - Soy milk